praveenc/kiro-powers/README.md

 Use your best judgment for sample data and styling.
 ```

-Copy this prompt and paste it into Kiro IDE to experience a fully working Cloudscape dashboard built for you.

 The power will automatically load relevant steering files for layouts, tables, charts, and navigation. 🎉